Elder Abraham Perkins

 His capacity for leadership was recognized early on, and in 1845 he was appointed an associate Elder of the Church family.
 Soon thereafter he was made associate to Elder Joseph Johnson in the New Hampshire Ministry.

-Abraham Perkins died August 12, 1900 at the Shaker community in Canterbury, New Hampshire and is buried in the Shaker Cemetery in Canterbury.
+Abraham Perkins died August 12, 1900 at the Shaker community in Canterbury, New Hampshire.
+An extensive obituary was published on August 17, 1900 in The Granite State Free Press, Lebanon, New Hampshire.
+He is buried in the Shaker Cemetery in Canterbury.

 Original author: Mary Ann Haagen